parsonsmatt/parsonsmatt.github.io/_posts/2018-12-04-laziness_quiz.markdown

 Do you understand laziness?

-It's okay if you dont'.
+It's okay if you don't.
 Most people don't.
 It can be somewhat surprising when something actually gets evaluated in Haskell, even when you're using bang patterns.
 So, here is a quick quiz on laziness in Haskell!
+If it makes you feel better, I didn't get it right either on my first try.
 You can copy and paste this into a source file and run it in GHCi.

 ```haskell